n0rrman/advent-of-code-2022/README.md

 # Advent of Code 2022: C++ & Python (pandas)

-This repository serves as a mono repository for the [Advent of Code 2022]((https://adventofcode.com/2022)) challenges.
-The tasks are completed and implemented in both Python 3 and C++.
+This repository serves as a mono repository for the [Advent of Code 2022](https://adventofcode.com/2022) challenges.
+The tasks are completed and implemented in either Python 3 or C++.

 **Python Solutions:** Utilises a data-analytic approach to the tasks and regards the input data as a table of data entries.
 The problems are solved with feature engineering and data manipulations using the data analysis library [pandas](https://pandas.pydata.org).